a-partovii/relive-VSC-Material-Theme/README.md

 ---

-##Additional Note:
+### Additional Note:
-Please ensure don't miss the Additional Steps to Prevent Potential Issues mentioned above.
+Ensure don't miss the Additional Steps to Prevent Potential Issues mentioned above.

-**Thank you for your attention!**
+**Thanks for your attention!**